aaronsaray/aaronsaray.com/_posts/2008-10-30-name-css-classes-more-descriptive.markdown

 .mediumGrey { color: #212122 }
 ```

-Now, I know I should come up with some descriptive name, perhaps something like "userLoggedIn" or something, but I plan on using these classes in different areas as well.
+Now, I know I should come up with some descriptive name, perhaps something like `userLoggedIn` or something, but I plan on using these classes in different areas as well.
 They might not be dependent on the user being logged in - just might look better that way.
 I didn't want to make a lot of duplicate CSS code either.

 The compromise: be semi descriptive.